 So, when the annual fee on Greg’s Starwood Preferred Guest AMEX card finally kicked in, we had a tough decision to make!
 We both needed to cancel a card, so we decided to apply for at least one new offer first.
-And since we still needed to earn Greg’s signup bonus for our Spring Break trip to Jamaica, we decided it was time for him to sign up for the IHG® Rewards Club Select Credit Card.
+And since we still needed to earn Greg’s signup bonus for our Spring Break trip to Jamaica, we decided it was time for him to sign up for the IHG® Rewards Club Select Credit Card (Editor’s note: This offer has expired and the card is no longer available).
 Not only would he earn a nifty sign up bonus, he would also earn a free night’s stay on his one year cardmember anniversary.

 But there was a problem.
 After I submitted the credit application for Greg, he didn’t get an immediate approval.
 Instead, he got an email that stated his application was “pending review.” *cue tears

 Why Your Credit Card Application May Be Denied